janlelis/unicode-display_width/README.md

 Unicode::DisplayWidth.of("a\tb", 1, "\t".ord => 10)) # => tab counted as 10, so result is 12
 ```

+Please note that using overwrites disables some perfomance optimizations of this gem.

 #### Emoji Support

 Emoji width support is included, but in must be activated manually.
 It will adjust the string's size for modifier and zero-width joiner sequences.
 You also need to add the [unicode-emoji](https://github.com/janlelis/unicode-emoji) gem to your Gemfile: